mmalecot/file-format/README.md

 Crate for determining the file format of a given file or stream.

-It provides a variety of functions for identifying a wide range of file formats, including ZIP, Compound File Binary (CFB), Extensible Markup Language (XML) and more.
+It provides a variety of functions for identifying a wide range of file formats, including ZIP, Compound File Binary (CFB), Extensible Markup Language (XML) and much more.

 It checks the signature of the file to determine its format.
 If it is not recognized by its signature, it returns the default file format which is Arbitrary Binary Data (BIN).